cogtail/blog/Documentation/Administrators/Index.rst

    Create a new blog setup structure

 4. Enter a title for the blog setup

-5. If the extension "blog_template" is installed, you can use the provided template by enabling the checkbox.
-   If the extension "blog_template" is **not** installed, you can install and use it by enabling the checkbox.
-6. Click on the "Setup" button, to create the blog setup.
+5. Click on the "Setup" button, to create the blog setup.

 .. figure:: ../Images/Backend/setup_wizard_2.png

    Modal with setup options

-7. If the success message appears, the setup is done.
+6. If the success message appears, the setup is done.
 Go to your page tree (maybe reload the tree) and you will see the generated page structure.

 .. figure:: ../Images/Backend/setup_wizard_3.png